 Fostering the next generation of problem solvers for Ireland

-The ADAPT Centre for Digital Content Technology presents the Problem-Solving Initiative.
+The ADAPT Centre for Digital Content Technology presents the Problem-Solving Initiative, designed to help:

 • Raise the Irish public’s awareness of and appreciation for the importance and applicability of problem-solving skills across science, the economy and society

 • Promote STEM career pathways for those who enjoy solving problems

 • Encourage people of all ages to hone their lateral-thinking skills

 • Create enthusiasm within the Irish public for problem solving by engaging people directly with exciting puzzles and mind-bending challenges.

 What are the main elements of The Problem-Solving Initiative?

 •Expansion of the ADAPT All Ireland Linguistics Olympiad problem-solving competition for secondary school students (12,000 participants to date).
 See www.adaptcentre.ie/ailo